Death and funeral of Anne of Denmark: Final illnesses

 Several letters mention the illnesses of Anne of Denmark and the royal physician Theodore de Mayerne left extensive Latin notes describing his treatment of Anne of Denmark from 10 April 1612 to her death.
 From September 1614 Anne was troubled by pain in her feet and swellings, which were a form of gout and dropsy and restricted her movements, as described in the letters of her chamberlain Viscount Lisle and the countesses of Bedford and Roxburghe.
 She was well enough to go hunting in August 1617, but later in the year, Anne's bouts of illness became debilitating.
 The letter writer John Chamberlain noted, "the Queen continues still ill disposed and though she would fain lay all her infirmities upon the gout yet most of her physicians fear a further inconvenience of an ill habit or disposition through her whole body."

 Anne of Denmark received "great good" from recipes provided by Walter Raleigh, and wrote to King James in 1618 that he should not be executed.
 She had a nosebleed at Oatlands in September 1618 that confined her to bed and disrupted her travel plans.
 Lucy, Countess of Bedford, thought it had weakened her, and she appeared "dangerously ill".
+Still unwell at Hampton Court, she kept to her bedchamber and was attended by the physicians Théodore de Mayerne and Henry Atkins.

-In November, a comet was interpreted as a portent of her death, but she was reported to be in good health and had watched a fox hunt from her bedroom window.
+In November 1618, a comet was interpreted as a portent of her death, but she was reported to be in good health and had watched a fox hunt from her bedroom window.
+In December 1618, Frances Southwell, a gentlewoman of her privy chamber, wrote a note to Ralph Dison a keeper of Oatlands Palace, requesting a group of six paintings with religious subjects which Anne of Denmark wanted to display in her gallery at Hampton Court.